John Gatenby Bolton: Caltech and Owens Valley

 On joining Caltech as head of the radio astronomy program, Bolton set about establishing an American radio observatory using funds from the Office of Naval Research and Caltech.
 Along with Gordon Stanley, Bolton identified Owens Valley as an ideal site for a radio observatory because its natural mountain ranges shielded interference from coastal Californian cities and since it was reasonably close to Caltech.
 Bolton's priority for the type of instrument to build at Owens Valley was one that could accurately localise the position of sources to find their optical counterparts and resolve their radio structure, building on the many poor resolution detections coming from such instruments as the Mills Cross.

 Bolton led the building of a two-element interferometer, composed of two 90-foot antennas.
-This instrument would go on to incredibly scientifically productive, the test-bed for many leading American radio astronomers, and a prototype for the Very Large Array.
+This instrument would go on to be incredibly scientifically productive, the test-bed for many leading American radio astronomers, and a prototype for the Very Large Array.
 One of the first scientific contributions from the Owens Valley telescopes was confirmation of radio emission from Jupiter, which gained significant media and institutional recognition for the instrument.
 With the successful building of the Owens Valley interferometer, Bolton was promoted to full-professor.
 He was also awarded a PhD from Caltech, but he refused to use the title throughout his life and referred to it as a "de facto" PhD.

 The superior resolution of the Owens Valley interferometer meant Bolton and his team were beginning to identify radio sources that still remained unresolved at 10 arcsecond resolution.
 Following up one of these sources in the optical, 3C295, identified the counterpart as a galaxy at a redshift of 0.46, more than doubling the distance to an object in the Universe.
 This line of science reasoning set the course for Bolton's career as he returned to Australia.

 Despite his successes at Caltech, Bolton had an understanding with Bowen that he would return to Australia when a giant radio telescope was being built.
 Along with poor health caused by the low air quality in Pasadena smog, Bolton and his family decided to return to Australia in 1960.